 Can you trust the 4D signal you’re seeing?
 Repeatability remains the most persistent challenge in time-lapse seismic.
 Towed-streamer surveys in shallow water or high-current environments can produce NRMS values that obscure genuine reservoir signals.

 Overburden effects, including velocity changes in shallow sediments caused by seasonal temperature variations or compaction, can generate apparent 4D anomalies unrelated to the reservoir.
-Geomechanical deformation above compacting chalk reservoirs, as documented at Ekofisk, can produce time-shifts that must be carefully separated from true reservoir signals.
+Geomechanical deformation above compacting chalk reservoirs can produce time-shifts that must be carefully separated from true reservoir signals.

 Advances Reducing These Barriers

 PRM systems address repeatability at its source.
 Broadband seismic acquisition improves signal-to-noise ratio and frequency bandwidth, making weak 4D signals more detectable.
-Machine learning is accelerating both processing and interpretation: neural networks trained on synthetic 4D data can identify amplitude anomalies and classify fluid change patterns faster than conventional workflows.
+Machine learning is accelerating both processing and interpretation.

 Unlocking Hidden Reservoir Value: What 4D Seismic Reveals